julianobressan/atcm/README.md

 ### Naming conventions
 The names of entities are written always on singular, for models, controllers, routes and database tables.
 Models and controllers adopts PascalCase convention and database adopts snake_case.
 The conversion is automatic.

+Files that don't use namespacing, in API, are in camelCase.
+Files and classes that uses namespacing are in PascalCase.

 ## Third-part packages
 It was used the following packages in this software:
 * **slim/slim**: A mini-framework to create REST APIs, widely used for this proposal;